EOS-IT/pact-jvm-provider-spring-mockmvc/README.md

 Each test method should be annotated with `@ProviderState` defining the provider state to get the correct consumer - provider interaction from the pacts.
 Alternatively the provider state can be directly set on the rule instead of using the annotation.
+See [Pact Runner API](#pactRule.configure().mockMvc(mockMvc).contextPath("/app")) for more details.

+## @InteractionDescription("A request to retrtieve the value of entity 10")

+A test method can additionally be annotated with `@InteractionDescription` to select a defined interaction by its description.
+Alternatively the interaction to select can be directly set on the rule instead of using the annotation.
 See [next section](#pactRule.configure().mockMvc(mockMvc).contextPath("/app")) for more details.

 ## pactRule.configure().mockMvc(mockMvc).contextPath("/app")